rerun-io/rerun-docs/docs/reference/sdk-operating-modes.md

 #### `Rust`

-In Rust, it spawns a new viewer on the main thread (for platform compatibility reasons) and continues executing user code on a new thread, streaming data between the two in real-time using an in-memory channel.
+[`Session::spawn`](https://docs.rs/rerun/latest/rerun/struct.Session.html#method.spawn) spawns a new viewer on the main thread (for platform compatibility reasons) and continues executing user code on a new thread, streaming data between the two in real-time using an in-memory channel.

-Use [`Session::spawn`](https://docs.rs/rerun/latest/rerun/struct.Session.html#method.spawn) during the initialization phase of your program to replicate that behavior.

 ## Connect